 - i) The Economic Injury Disaster Loan (EIDL) available through December 31, 2020; this is a low interest, long-term loan that has a detailed list of requirements. - (1) It is a working capital loan that covers the gap between expenses and revenues for the period from 1/31/20 to 12/31/20 (whether that be a complete or partial reduction of revenues from the same period last year).
 It does not cover lost sales - (2) It will take into consideration other loans that you have secured in relationship to COVID-19.
-So all loan/financing options should be considered in concert. - (3) The application process has been streamlined.
+So all loan/financing options should be considered in concert.

+- (a) If the EIDL loan is used for payroll, then it must be refinanced by the PPP (if the EIDL payroll period is the same as the PPP payroll period). - (3) The application process has been streamlined.
 To file the initial application, you need only the following: - (a) Your basic business info (name, address, phone, EIN, opening date of the business and opening date of the current ownership {these can be the same date}) - (b) Your personal info (name, address, DOB, SS#, place of birth) - (c) The only financial info at this point (more will be required as you go through the process): - (i) A calculation of Gross Revenues for period 2/1/19 1/31/20 - (ii) A calculation of COGS (Cost of Goods Sold) for the same period - (iii) If you are a non-profit you will also need Operating Costs for the same period. - (iv) And if applicable, dollar amount of rents lost as a result of the disaster. - (v) There is also a question regarding any compensation you have received for mitigating the economic injury of COVID-19 on your business.
 They ask for the dollar amount and a description. - (vi) Note: there is a box at the top of the agent/owner page that asks if you are owned by an entity.
 If this box is not checked you cannot proceed past this page.
-Unless you are owned by another company/business then you check no.

-- (vii) You will also certify to some basic questions about your business and personal situation and that you have represented the information truthfully. - (4) Once you have completed the application you will have a chance to review. - (5) Once you hit submit you will be given a confirmation page with an application number.
+Unless you are owned by another company/business then you check no. - (vii) You will also certify to some basic questions about your business and personal situation and that you have represented the information truthfully. - (4) Once you have completed the application you will have a chance to review. - (5) Once you hit submit you will be given a confirmation page with an application number.
 Print this page and screen shot it.
 Do not lose this number. - (a) And begin a file of all the material regarding this process, including any information you provided and the confirmation numbers you received from the SBA (put the confirmation number on the inside of the folder).